 In the same way that Council Tax operates a 'collection fund' which distributes the precepts/shares of council tax collected to the respective authorities, the business rates collection fund distributes the respective shares of business rates based on the NNDR return.
 Should the actual income collected from business rates exceed or not meet the anticipated amounts there would be a surplus or deficit on the fund.
-For 2014/15 there is a deficit on the collection fund that will be clawed back from the Government, County and the council of in future years under regulation.
+For 2014/15 there was a deficit on the collection fund for NNDR and an estimated deficit for 2015/16 (on NNDR for 2016/17) that will be clawed back from the Government, County and the council of in future years under regulation.
+For 2015/16 there is a surplus which will be distributed in 2017/18